An elephant herd drinking at the Chobe River

 1968

-Declared the year after independence to protect the wildlife along the Chobe River.
-Still the third-largest park in the country, after the Central Kalahari and Gemsbok.
+The park was declared shortly after Botswana’s independence to protect the wildlife along the Chobe River.
+Today, it remains the country’s third-largest national park after the Central Kalahari and Gemsbok regions.

 Area